 Now that we know about what patrol gets up to on any given day, the first question you need to ask yourself is if you meet the skiing requirements for that specific resort's patrol standards.
-Ski patrollers are expected to be able to ski every inch of the mountain, not only to be able to rescue any skiers that get hurt or stuck in dangerous terrain, but also to be able to properly execute avalanche mitigation and explosive detonation.
-This requires being able to get into (and more importantly out of) hazardous terrain and conditions, so making sure that you can actually ski this is incredibly important as safety is always the top priority.
+Ski patrollers are expected to be able to ski every inch of the mountain, not only to be able to rescue any skiers that get hurt or stuck in dangerous terrain but also to be able to properly execute avalanche mitigation and explosive detonation.
+This requires being able to get into (and more importantly out of) hazardous terrain and conditions, so while you don't need to be trying out for the Freeride World Tour, making sure that you're a strong skier is incredibly important as safety is always the top priority.

 If you believe that you meet these requirements, upon signing up and moving through the hiring process, you will be tested on your skiing ability and stamina, often while shadowing a senior patroller throughout their day.

-The EMT course is approximately 120 to 150 hours of classroom and exercises, and covers information regarding immediate medical care in emergency situations.
-The OEC courses are approximately 80-plus hours of classroom learning andon hill exercises, with an emphasis on providing resources to non-urban first responders.
+The EMT course is approximately 120 to 150 hours of classroom learning and training exercises and covers information regarding immediate first-aid care in emergency situations—including basic first-aid skills like CPR.
+The OEC courses are approximately 80-plus hours of classroom learning and on-hill exercises, with an emphasis on providing resources to non-urban first responders.

 Luckily, these courses are offered at a number of community colleges and programs throughout the country, and can also be found with an emphasis on ski-related injuries and protocols in mountain towns and resort areas.
-These specific courses will greatly increase your chances of knowing what is required when you are tested on the mountain, and will let you get to know the community you will be working in too.
+These specific courses will greatly increase your knowledge of ski and board-specific emergency care techniques when you are tested on the mountain and will let you get to know the community you will be working in too.

 Another course that you may or may not need to take is your Wilderness First Responder (WFR) certification.
 This course is a five- to nine-day intensive course, similar to the EMT and OEC, but has an emphasis on providing medical care in environments with limited equipment and resources, which makes it a perfect course for patrolling as you will be performing emergency care on the side of a mountain.
 WFR requirements vary from mountain to mountain, so I would recommend contacting the resort you are thinking of working at to see if they do.
 That being said, extra education never hurt anyone so it's never a bad idea to obtain this certification.
 Plus, many of those who enjoy skiing also enjoy getting out into nature in the summertime with activities such as climbing and backpacking, and a WFR is a great resource to have out there as well.